 In addition to all New Mexico regulations in this booklet, the following federal regulations apply on federal lands when taking, possessing, transporting and storing migratory game birds.
 Persons cited for violating federal regulations will be required to appear in federal court.
-The complete federal regulations (50 CFR-Part 20) is available online:
+The complete federal regulations (50 CFR-Part 20) are available online: ecfr.gov/current/title-50/chapter-l/subchapter-B/part-20?toc=1

-https://www.ecfr.gov/current/title-50/chapter-l/subchapter-B/part-20?toc=1